abdirahim008/somkenjobs/replit.md

-# JobConnect East Africa - Full Stack Application
+# Somken Jobs - Full Stack Application

 ## Overview

-JobConnect East Africa is a full-stack web application that aggregates and displays humanitarian job opportunities specifically for Kenya and Somalia.
+Somken Jobs is a full-stack web application that aggregates and displays humanitarian job opportunities specifically for Kenya and Somalia.
 The application fetches job listings from multiple sources (ReliefWeb and UN Jobs) and provides a clean, searchable interface for users to find relevant employment opportunities in the humanitarian sector.

 ## System Architecture